Walking: The Most Underrated Exercise

 Walk to work (or church, or book club, or school or pick one thing that is feasible for you.)

 Go on a walk first thing in the morning.
 You may have to get up earlier but going for a walk as soon as you wake up is so refreshing and energizing.
-It is about the best possible start to the day that I can think of.
 It even makes your breakfast taste better.
-And don’t worry, once you figure out how rewarding it is, you won’t even be tempted to hit snooze!
+And don’t worry, once you figure out how rewarding it is, you won’t even be tempted to hit snooze.

 Go for hikes on the weekend with friends and family.
 There are so many beautiful parks and conservation areas for you to explore.